FraserThompson/DoctorPricerScrapers/README.md

 # Prod

-The scripts in `./_ops` are for fiddling with the remote server.
-To trigger a backup on the remote of the live data run `./_ops/backup.sh`.
+To trigger a backup on the remote of the live data run `npm run backup-live`.

-To get the latest backup you just made so you can use it locally run `./_ops/backup_get.sh`.
+To get the latest backup you just made so you can use it locally run `npm run backup-get`.

+To restore the latest backup on the remote, put a backup file in `~/docker-services/doctorpricer/restore` then run `npm run restore-live`.

 # Dev